For years I was nomadic, changing locations as often as every day, usually not staying in any one place for more than a week.

 I even uploaded an image to Instagram, all within a few minutes of my arrival.

-I’d never been able to do that during my previous trips with SIM cards, and I can’t always count on airport WiFi.
-My Tep Wireless device picked up a signal in seconds, however, and there was nothing else to do but enjoy being connected.
+I’d never been able to do that during my previous trips with SIM cards, and I can’t always count on working (or free) airport Wi-Fi.
+My Tep Wireless device picked up a signal in seconds, and there was nothing else to do but enjoy being connected.

-On the Metro, a train moving fast through the countryside, in buildings where there was little to no cell service, my Tep worked remarkably well.
+On the metro, trains moving fast through the countryside, even in buildings where there was little to no cell service, my Tep worked remarkably well.
 The device’s battery life was fine as well, lasting me through the day.

 Upon returning home, I placed the leather case in the provided envelope, secured that pre-paid shipping label, and returned the device to Tep.
 In terms of connectivity, it was the most seamless and pleasant experience I’ve ever had as a traveler in another country.